 2 – Content need not be overly “creative”; content need be only “concise and relevant,” says Burk.

 3 – Web pages should load quickly.
-Burk cites KISSmetrics, who state simply that loading time “is a major contributing factor to page abandonment.
+Burk cites KISSmetrics, who stated simply that loading time “is a major contributing factor to page abandonment.
 The average user has no patience for a page that takes too long to load, and justifiably so.”
 Page abandonment, their statistics show, increases with each second — a full 25 percent of viewers are lost at the four-second mark.

 4 – Long forms need to be shortened by eliminating unnecessary questions.
 No one wants to spend what they perceive as too much time.